Leptodermic corrections to the TOV equations and nuclear astrophysics within the effective surface approximation: Conclusions

 As perspectives, one can generalize our analytical approach to the the many-component and rotating systems.
-It is especially interesting to extend this approach to take into account the symmetry energy of the isotopically asymmetric systems, and collective NS rotations.
-As this approach was formulated in the local nonlinear system of coordinates $\xi, \eta$ for deformed and superdeformed shapes of the NS surface, one can apply our method to the pair of neutron star pulsars at their large angular momenta.
+It is especially interesting to extend this approach to take into account the symmetry energy of the isotopically asymmetric systems, and the collective NS rotations within the Kerr metric approach at small rotational frequencies and deformations.
+As this approach was formulated in the local nonlinear system of coordinates $\xi, \eta$ for deformed shapes of the NS surface, one can apply our method to the pair of rotating neutron star pulsars.

 \acknowledgments

 The authors greatly acknowledge C.A.
 Chin, V.Z.\ Goldberg, S.N.\ Fedotkin, J.\ Holt, C.M.\ Ko, E.I.\ Koshchiy, J.B.\ Natowitz, A.I.\ Sanzhur, and G.V.\ Rogachev for many creative and useful discussions.
 A.\ Bonasera, T.\ Depastas, and A.G.\ Magner are partially supported by the US Department of Energy under Grant no. DE-FG03-93ER-40773.